Benefits of studying abroad

 About the universities

-The University of Texas Law School is among the best American law schools.
-It has an excellent reputation for teaching and research and it offers first-rate facilities.
+The University of Texas, the University of Michigan and Washington University St Louis are among the best American law schools.
+They each have an excellent reputation for teaching and research and they offer first-rate facilities.

 The University of Connecticut Law School is one of the leading public law schools in the country with an excellent reputation for teaching and research.
 The attractive campus, with its recently completed law library, is listed on the National Register of Historic Sites.